SteenBundgaard/BlurTheBackground/README.md

 The TensorFlow model is not part of this repository and the code requires an external model to be provided.

-As Proof-Of-Concept the web app is deployed on the web for everyone to play with: [blurbackground.online]https://blurbackground.online
+As Proof-Of-Concept the web app is deployed on the web for everyone to play with: [blurbackground.online](https://blurbackground.online)

 The current deployed App utilizes the DeepLabV3 semantic image segmentation model by Google Research.

 ## Technology overview

+* Javascript for Web app
 * React/Redux for Front End
 * Razzle for Server Side Rendering
 * Express for API backend